eddedd88/fullstrapp/README.md

 # fullstrapp
 Launch a production ready PWA in very little time, without compromising on scalability and quality.

-This project tries to make as many opinionated choices as possible, in a sensible manner, about the dev stack, in order to quickly build a product that could sustain a significant amount of traffic/users.
+This project tries to make as many opinionated choices as possible about the dev stack, in a sensible manner, in order to quickly build a product that could sustain a significant amount of traffic/users.

 The following choices have been made:
 - **React** front-end framework